karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 ## Export color map

-having defined a palette and the scaling of the different layers, you can export the layers as color maps (colored GeoTiff images).
-The process for doing that is called <span class='process'>exporttobyteancillary</class>.
+having defined a palette and the scaling for the different layers, you can export the layers as color maps (colored GeoTiff images).
+The process for doing that is <span class='process'>exporttobyteancillary</class>.

 ```
 <?xml version='1.0' encoding='utf-8'?>